lee-junseok/knowledge-graph/README.md

-- Graph Example for [London Wikipedia](https://en.wikipedia.org/wiki/London) page where edges are one of `["is","was","are","were","been"]`:
+- A graph example for [London Wikipedia](https://en.wikipedia.org/wiki/London) page where edges are one of `["is","was","are","were","been"]`:
 ![Graph_Example](static/London.png)